2 Minutes to tfs-pandas

 supports automatic reading and writing of various compression formats.

-Just use the API as you would normally, and the compression will be handled automatically:
+Just use the API as you would normally, and the compression will be handled automatically based on the extension:

 # Compression format is inferred from the file extension